Randall Duk Kim

-Randall Duk Kim (born September 24, 1943) is an American stage, film, and television actor.
-He is a co-founder of the American Players Theatre.
+Randall Duk Kim (born September 24, 1943) is an American actor.
+On stage, he is known both for his extensive classical repertoire and as an interpreter of the works of playwright Frank Chin.
+He is the co-founder of the American Players Theatre.
+To film audiences, he is best known for his portrayal of the Keymaker in The Matrix franchise, and as the voice of Master Oogway in the Kung Fu Panda franchise.
+He is an Obie Award winner and an Outer Critics Circle Award nominee.

-Life
+Early life

-Kim was born to a fundamentalist Baptist family of Chinese and Korean descent in Hawaii.
+Kim was born to a fundamentalist Baptist family of Chinese and Korean descent.
 He grew up on a farm near the Koko Head Crater.
-Kim was fascinated with stories while reading, listening to the radio or speaking with others.
 He developed an interest in acting as a child after seeing the musical Oklahoma! at the Honolulu Community Theatre.
-In high school, he would often watch plays at the University of Hawaii.
+In high school, he often watched plays at the University of Hawaii.
 After graduating high school, while visiting family in San Diego, he visited the Old Globe Theatre where he saw The Merchant of Venice, Twelfth Night, and Richard III.
 He credited Morris Carnovsky for inspiring him to become an actor.

 In 1964, Kim and his friend Charles Bright moved to New York City to pursue acting careers.
-His friend Bright became an apprentice with the Association of Producing on the Phoenix at 74th Street.
-Kim and Bright befriended the house manager and the house manager would give Kim unsold seats at shows.
+Bright became an apprentice with the Association of Producing on the Phoenix at 74th Street.
+Kim and Bright befriended the house manager and the house manager gave Kim unsold seats at shows.
 Kim spent time in London between 1966 and 1967 where he acquired a part time job and watched shows from the Royal Shakespeare Company.